Pinned QMA: The power of fixing a few qubits in proofs: Introduction

-Dynamically, asking about the preparation power of evolution with restricted time-independent Hamiltonians combined with Zeno pinning of a qubit, we find connections to previous work on Hamiltonian purification \cite{burgarth,purification}, showing that the quantum Zeno-effect can, in fact, drive efficient universal quantum computations in several restricted settings.
-This includes, in particular, commuting and stoquastic Hamiltonians.
-We find another application of the pinning technique in the context of the \emph{Ground State Connectivity (GSCON)} problem and its variants with restricted types of terms, e.g., the \emph{Commuting GSCON} problem \cite{GMV} --- where, in fact, our investigation originated.
-Specifically, we prove that \emph{GSCON} with stoquastic Hamiltonians is QCMA-complete, complementing a similar recent result \cite{GMV} on \emph{Commuting GSCON}.
+Second, dynamically, asking about the preparation power of evolution with restricted time-independent Hamiltonians combined with Zeno pinning of a qubit, we find connections to previous work on Hamiltonian purification \cite{burgarth,purification}, showing that the quantum Zeno-effect can drive \emph{efficient universal quantum computation} in several restricted settings.
+This includes, in particular, commuting Hamiltonians.
+Thanks to the details of the constructions, our results carry time and space requirements/guarantees from universal evolution models with unrestricted Hamiltonians.

-On a formal level, ``pinning'' basically means ``projecting'' down into a selected subspace.
-Our goal is to uncover in which situations this can result in a large increase in complexity, or state preparation power, generating complex effective terms -- weighted sums of the original restricted terms.
-Orsucci et al.\ \cite{purification} have formulated the related question of Hamiltonian purification, investigating the possible universal dynamics for a set of commuting Hamiltonians, when projected into a particular subspace.
-We investigate several other scenarios beyond commuting Hamiltonians, in particular, stoquastic, stochastic, and permutation Hamiltonians.
-In our study we put emphasis on complexity questions, as well as efficient constructions, compared to only provable universality (that the dynamics are rich enough to cover the whole algebra, but without easily calculable guarantees on runtimes).